 Depending on your company’s accounting policy regarding the amortization of capitalized software cost for your systems investment, you will know the denominator for calculating your return on investment.

 As customer demands and expectations rise and black swan events become inevitable, supply chain digital transformations – especially gaining end-to-end visibility – become critical to survival and success.
 Companies are increasingly seeing the vast potential and value of innovative supply chain software.
-The problem is, decision-makers often don’t realize what they’re getting into; once they see the costs rise, the investment no longer appears justified.
+The problem is, decision-makers often don’t realize what they’re getting into; once they see the costs rise, the investment no longer appears justified without proper risk management.

 It’s your job to show that these systems are not only indispensable, but that their value will far exceed the expense – in hard figures that will combat any growing doubt.
 Numbers speak louder than words – do the math, present the ‘benefit’ figures, and show how they tip the scales in favor of your supply chain digital transformation.